IJaaouine/IJaaouine/README.md

-- 👋 Hi, I’m Imane, @IJaaouine
+Hi, I’m Imane and I'm currently in my final year of a MEng in Chemical Engineering.
 - 📫 Linkedin.com/in/Imane-Jaaouine